Up North Living

 Back-to-Basics in the Small Towns and Villages

 But the closeness to nature, out-door recreation, and cultural activities doesn't fully answer why people choose to reside in Benzie County.
-People are drawn to Benzie County because of the pace of life, the focus on what's really important, the feeling of having something to care for, the feeling of being grounded.-the 'back to basics' in the small towns and villages.
+People are drawn to Benzie County because of the pace of life, the focus on what's really important, the feeling of having something to care for, the feeling of being grounded. the 'back to basics' in the small towns and villages.
 In many ways the up-north experience is akin to a time long gone by.
 A time when congestion and gridlock were not a part of daily life, when parking one's car is not a challenge, a time when dogs can be walked at 11:00 p.m. by the light of the moon, and stars shine brightly.
 Neighbors greet each other as they make their daily stop at the post office; shop owners and bank tellers know their customers and greet them by name.
-The fourth of July parade, fireworks, and greased pole climb are right out of a Norman Rockwell painting.
-And perhaps most astounding of all is that numbers of people marvel at the sunsets and spontaneously burst into applause as the 'performance' ends with the sun dipping beyond the horizon.
+The fourth of July parade, fireworks, festivals in all seasons are right out of a Norman Rockwell painting.
+Perhaps most astounding of all is that numbers of people marvel at the sunsets and spontaneously burst into applause as the 'performance' ends with the sun dipping beyond the horizon.
 For these reasons and more, the northern lifestyle is embraced by those fortunate people who choose to live in Benzie.

 For those living in Benzie County, it comes as no suprise that national education leaders and researchers are rediscovering the value of smaller schools, the kind of schools that parents here have favored for decades, for many reasons.